purcell/purcell/README.md

 ## Open Source veteran, available for hire!

-- Open Source advocate and notable author since the 1990s, e.g. I contributed a module to the Python standard library (`unittest.py`) in 2003
+- Open Source advocate and notable author since the 1990s, e.g. I wrote `unittest.py` for the Python standard library in 2003
 - Contributed to [many hundreds (!) of repositories](https://github.com/purcell?tab=repositories) in
   various languages